reflex-frp/reflex-frp.org/doc/app_devel_docs.rst

 But thanks to ``MonadFix`` (``RecursiveDo``) this is a very common problem, even in a "monadic" code.

-Basically for doing anything useful one has to introduce cycle in the event propagation graph.
+Basically for doing anything useful one has to introduce a feedback in the event propagation graph.
 And often this can lead to either a loop or a deadlock.

 To fix this